1036315004-hub/VLA_arm_project/README.md

  ---

 ## English Version
-# Project: Visual-Language-Action (VLA) Closed-Loop Control System for Desktop Objects for Mechanical Arms
+# Project: Visual-Language-Action  Closed-Loop Control System for Desktop Objects for Mechanical Arms
 ## Part One: Project Overview and Problem Definition
 - **1.1 Research Background:** The evolution requirement of robots from specialized models to generalist models (Generalist Robot)
 - **1.2 Core Objective:** To build an end-to-end strategy that can understand natural language instructions and perform precise grasping tasks based on multi-modal visual feedback